 |UTAH||Only "Judicial Recognition" of a common law marriage is accepted.|

-Legal recognition of a relationship as a marriage can be complicated.
-Consider talking to a family attorney to go over your options.
+Legal recognition of a relationship as a marriage can be complicated, particularly when other events come into play such as divorce, child custody, or adoption.
 A lawyer can advise you about the laws and any documents you may need to prove or disprove a common law marriage.
 Get help today with a free legal evaluation of your marriage situation from a family law attorney.